Dauphiné: From Louis XIV to the French Revolution

 The revocation of the Edict of Nantes by Louis XIV in 1685 caused the departure of 20,000 Protestants from Dauphiné, weakening the economy of the province.
 Some valleys lost half of their inhabitants.

 In 1692, during the Nine Years' War, the Duke of Savoy invaded the Dauphiné.
 Gap and Embrun were badly damaged.
-But the Savoy armies were defeated by the French Marshal Nicolas Catinat and Philis de La Charce leading a peasant army.
+But the Savoyard armies were defeated by the French Marshal Nicolas Catinat and Philis de La Charce leading a peasant army.

 In 1713, the Treaty of Utrecht changed the borders of Dauphiné.
 The province gained the town of Barcelonette but lost the major part of the Briançonnais.

 The 18th century was a period of economic prosperity for the region, with the development of the industry (glove-making in Grenoble, silk mills in the Rhône valley).
 Important trade shows also occurred at Grenoble or Beaucroissant.

 In 1787, the province was one of the first to demand the meeting of the Estates General of France.
 The turning point occurred in 1788 with the Day of the Tiles.
 The King ordered the expulsion of the parliamentarians from Grenoble.
 In part because the economy of the city was dependent on its Parliament, the local people attacked the royal troops by throwing tiles from roofs to prevent the expulsion of the magistrates.
 This event allowed the sitting of the Assembly of Vizille, which instigated the meeting of the old Estates General, thus beginning the Revolution.

 Modern history

 Revolutionary period and Empire

 During the French Revolution, Dauphiné was highly represented in Paris by two illustrious notables from Grenoble, Jean Joseph Mounier and Antoine Barnave.

 In 1790, Dauphiné was divided in three departments, the current Isère, Drôme, and Hautes-Alpes.

 The approval of the establishment of the Empire was clear and overwhelming in the Dauphiné.
 In Isère, the results showed 82,084 yes and only 12 no.

 In 1813, Dauphiné was under the threat of the Austrian army which had invaded Switzerland and Savoy.
 After having resisted at Fort Barraux, the French troops withdrew to Grenoble.
 The city, well-defended, contained the Austrian attacks, and the French army defeated the Austrians, forcing them to withdraw at Geneva.
 But the invasion of France in 1814 resulted in the capitulation of the troops in Dauphiné.

-During his return from the island of Elba in 1815, the Emperor was welcomed by the people in the region.
+During his return from the island of Elba in 1815, the Emperor Napoleon was welcomed by the people in the region.
 At Laffrey, he met the royalist 5th Infantry Regiment of Louis XVIII.
 Napoleon stepped towards the soldiers and said those famous words: "If there is among you a soldier who wants to kill his Emperor, here I am."
 The men all joined his cause.
 Napoleon was then acclaimed at Grenoble.
 After the defeat at Waterloo, the region suffered from a new invasion of Austrian and Sardinian troops.